bomonike/bomonike.github.io/copilots.md

 Security vulnerability database inclusive of CVEs and GitHub originated security advisories from the world of open source software.

 <hr />

-## Keys to Efficient Usage

-PROTIP: To avoid autopilot, type a period and cursor left to type in front of it.

-REMEMBER: With Copilot: Reject with the left-arrow key.
-Accept suggestions by pressing the Tab key.

-More frequent use of the left-arrow and Esc keys made keyboard automation more worthwhile.

-PROTIP: It's difficult to reach the arrow key, so I remapped the Caps Lock key to it.

-PROTIP: Even better, I mappped my 3-key foot pedal to left-arrow on the left and Tab on the right.

 ## Cautions